 - the date by which to comply with the PIN.

 Putting more than one element in each box on a PIN form could make the PIN difficult to understand.
 It would also leave the PIN open to challenge because it may not be clear which reason, possible remedy and time limit applies to which contravention.

-This depends on the type of mistake.
 A PIN must contain all of the required information outlined above and may be invalid if it does not contain them.

 However, a PIN is not invalid merely because of:

 - a formal defect or irregularity in the notice (e.g. the information in the PIN is inaccurate or incomplete in some way)

 - a failure to use the correct name of the person to whom the notice is issued (as long as the notice sufficiently identifies the person).

 A formal defect or irregularity does not automatically invalidate the PIN.
 If the information given is not misleading, does not cause a substantial injustice and sufficiently identifies the person to whom the PIN is issued, the PIN remains valid.
 However, if the defect or irregularity, when viewed objectively, may mislead the person to whom it is issued, then the PIN will be invalid.

 Examples of a defect or irregularity that could mislead the person receiving the PIN and that could cause a substantial injustice include the writing on the PIN being illegible or capable of multiple meanings.

 The person issued with a PIN must: